-that Jesus died on a cross, sacrificing his human life to God to earn God’s forgiveness of all human sin.
+that Jesus’ death on a cross was a sacrifice of his human life to God to earn God’s forgiveness of all human sin.

 that Jesus, once dead, returned to life with increased powers, showed himself alive to his disciples, and then ascended into heaven.